heirloompixels/micocosym/about/painting.md

 tags: bio
 category: Painting
 ---
-The paintings float in from no where leaving quietly in kind.
-Some of them torment me and some simply fall from the tip of the brush effortlessly – evening rain on the banana leaf.
-I am unable to really say where they come from, at least not exactly.
-Nor do they have a particular purpose.
-Though when looking at them you will see something and that is what I offer: the space around the edges where familiarity resides kneaded with the mysterious unknown.

 I dream of a future where the animals take the best parts of technology from us and evolve far enough along to clean up the derelict strip malls and plastic water bottle islands.
 A time when we are encouraged to talk with the nesting robins stealing earth worms from the garden beds while marking time with the motion of the moon.